rajs1006/Python/README.md

         Implementation of SVM-SMO algorithm using PySpark for data processing

     ***Recommendor:
-        Implementation of colaborative filtering for recommendor system (Work in progress)
+        Implementation of colaborative filtering for recommendor system

+    ***DeepNN:
+        Implementation of Computer Vision and Neural Network related Algorithms.

+    ***Streamlit:
+        A dashboard usng stremlit API.